WittmannF/quadcopter-best-practices/README.md

 - https://arxiv.org/pdf/1509.02971.pdf

 ### How to get started
 Since the DDPG algorithm is already provided, your main goal is to define the reward function to make the agent learn your choice of task.
-Ideally this reward function should be continuous and differentiable.

 ### Main Tips
 - Ideally the reward function should be normalized between -1 and 1 (except for colisions) in order to the NN better learn the gradients.
 The hyperbolic tangent function `np.tanh` can be used for this purpose.